mehranghamaty/icdb/README.md

 ## Query language

-At the moment ICDB is just a KV store, but the intention being to work towards a structured query language tailored for use with ICDB based on json.
+At the moment ICDB is just a KV store, but the intention being to work towards a structured query language tailored for use with ICDB.
-Just use sequal.

-In order to simplify the "front-end" of the application we are going to be using a json styled query language.
+In order to simplify the "front-end" of the application we are going to be using a styled query language.

 ```example server configuration
 define {